unitymakesus/unity-team-handbook/source/workers/paid-time-off.md

 Note: If a team member requests time off within the same week, it will be reviewed on a case-by-case basis.

-Once time off has been approved, please block the time in your calendar by adding an event called "Name Out" (e.g. "Alisa Out").
+Once time off has been approved, please block the time in your calendar by adding an "out of office" event.